chvp/www.chvp.be/src/content/blog/0003-top-albums-2023/index.md

 A worthy follow-up to 2021's Menneskekollektivet.
 Jenny Hval's lyrics are always great.
-She has an enviable way with words that I can definitely appreciate.
+She has an inimitable way with words that I can definitely appreciate.

 ## Matana Roberts - Coin Coin Chapter Five: In the garden... ([Bandcamp](https://matana-roberts.bandcamp.com/album/coin-coin-chapter-five-in-the-garden))